Frequently Asked Questions

 When are the application periods?

-We expect to have one internship intake a year, with application periods to be advertised on the Australian Embassy in Indonesia website and notified on LinkedIn.
+We expect to have one internship intake a year, with application periods to be advertised on the Australian Embassy in Indonesia website, Facebook and LinkedIn.

 Do you accept applications outside of the recruitment period?